malikashish8/malikashish8.github.io/_posts/2019-02-12-Storing-Secrets-in-Jenkins.md

         sh "docker push ${REGISTRY_URL}/myapp:${shortCommit}"
       }
 ```
-### Is it safe?
+### Retrieving Secrets
 Jenkins tries to provide some sence of security by masking the credentials in logs.
 It looks for an exact match and replaces them with asterisks (*****).
 But this control can simply be bypassed by a user with edit permission by encoding the credentials in the pipeline and printing them in logs.

 ![](/assets/images/storing-secrets-in-jenkins/encode_password.png)

 ![](/assets/images/storing-secrets-in-jenkins/password_encoded.png)

+> Note that the first echo results in password being masked since it matches the password string.

 Decode the encoded password:
 ```bash
 dev@ubu:~ $ echo YWRtaW4xMjM0Cg== | base64 -d
 admin1234
 ```
 Jenkins credentials are stored in Jenkins master [encrypted by Jenkins instance id](https://jenkins.io/doc/book/using/using-credentials/#credential-security).
 This file generally exists at `/var/lib/jenkins/credentials.xml`.
 It is therefore trivial to decrypt credentials saved in Jenkins for Jenkins administrators.
-Moreover any user that can SSH to Jenkins can read the credentials file since it has read permissions for everyone:
+Moreover, any user that can SSH to Jenkins can read the encrypted credentials file since it has read permissions for everyone:
 ```bash
 dev@ubu:/var/lib/jenkins$ ls -la credentials.xml
 -rw-r--r-- 1 jenkins jenkins 4650 Mar 26 09:28 credentials.xml